hijoft/dss-validator-cli/README.md

 The project can be build easily using Netbeans IDE (https://netbeans.org).

 ###Examples:
-Validate one Document using default policy and an empty trust-store (the validation result will be invalid)
+Validate one Document using default policy and an empty trust-store (the validation result will be invalid):

 <b>java -jar validator-cli-1.0-r{revision}.jar --file Document1.pdf</b>

-Validate multiple Documents using own policy and trust-store from directory
+Validate multiple Documents using own policy and trust-store from directory and database:

-<b>java -jar validator-cli-1.0-r{revision}.jar --file <path to directory containing PDFs> --certs <path to directory containing DER-Encoded certificates> --policy <path to policy-xml file></b>
+<b>java -jar validator-cli-1.0-r{revision}.jar --file <path to directory containing PDFs> --certs <path to directory containing DER-Encoded certificates> --policy <path to policy-xml file> --database</b>

 Arguments:
 <pre>